rchillard/learning-code/software-engineer/README.md

 # The Software Engineering Learning Plan Template

 Here’s a list of the possible topics we include in Software Engineering Learning Plans, spanning the realms of algorithms, coding, data, databases, devops, and web architecture.
-We build and run highly scaled web applications at MoveOn, so this set of topics encompasses most of our work.
+This set of topics encompasses work to build and run highly scaled web applications.
 Working collaboratively with the engineer, we pick out a list of ~10 topics for each plan, and 2–3 per quarter to focus on.

 ## Algorithms:
-Recommended book is [Introduction to Algorithms, 3rd Edition (The MIT Press)](https://www.amazon.com/Introduction-Algorithms-3rd-MIT-Press/dp/0262033844) by Thomas H. Cormen
+Recommended book [Introduction to Algorithms, 3rd Edition (The MIT Press)](https://www.amazon.com/Introduction-Algorithms-3rd-MIT-Press/dp/0262033844) by Thomas H. Cormen

+- [ ] Big-O Notation:
-- [ ] Big-O notation: what is it? when is it useful to know about? what are some recent examples where we had to think in terms of big-O to solve an optimization problem?
+  - [ ] Basics: What is it?
+When is it useful to know about?
+  - [ ] What are some recent examples where we had to think in terms of Big-O to solve an optimization problem?
+- [ ] Big-O Application:
-- [ ] Big-O application: think in terms of Big-O to determine how long a chunk of code will take to execute
+  - [ ] Use Big-O to determine how long a chunk of code will take to execute
-- [ ] Big-O application: think in terms of Big-O to determine how much system memory a chunk of code will use
+  - [ ] Use Big-O to determine how much system memory a chunk of code will use
-- [ ] Recursion, differences between iterative and recusive solutions
+- [ ] Recursion, differences between iterative and recursive solutions
 - [ ] Hash functions
 - [ ] Memoization and in-memory caching